 Provide a brief overview of your organisation, an outline of the project as you see it and your ambitions for the new website.
-Look at the big picture for your organisation and describe how the website fits in.
+Look at the big picture for your organisation and describe how the website will support this vision.

 2. Website Objectives

 Think about the job you want your website to do.
 It might have one job or many jobs.
 I am certain that your website will be required to do at least one or more of the following:-

 - Raise awareness of your brand, products or services

 - To increase your followers elsewhere online such as social media accounts or a branded YouTube channel

 - Customer service/support

 - Promotion/sales of events